mccrown/Readme-generator/Develop/README.md

   * [License](#license)

   ## Installation
-  npm init and npm install inquirer
+  npm install inquirer

   ## Usage
-  node index.js
+  Run the following command at th root of your project and answer the prompted questions: node index.js

   ## Credits